QibiTechInc/mycobot_moveit/README.md

 # mycobot_moveit
 Unofficial myCobot moveit repositiry to be run on a local raspberry Pi for myCobot Pi

+This is a forked project of what is developed [here](https://github.com/nisshan-x/mycobot_moveit) to make myCobot Pi work with MoveIt

 # Environment
 | item |  |
 |---|---|